vippsas/vipps-developers/common-topics/direct-vs-psp.md

 The
 [PSP API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/psp-api)
-provides _tokens_ that a PSP can use to charge a Vipps user's card.
+provides _tokens_ for payment cards, and the PSP use the token to charge a Vipps user's payment card.

+To put it simply, it is a "card token lookup service":
+1. The PSP initiates a payment with the PSP API
+2. The PSP receives a token
+3. The PSP uses the token to processes the payment
-To put it simply, it is a "card token lookup service".
-The payment is completed by the PSP, who sends an update to us about the success or failure.
+4. The PSP sends an update to us about the success or failure of the payment

 ## Benefits of direct integration